 What is Aperture?

 Before we start working with aperture priority mode we need to understand the meaning of aperture.
 Aperture denotes the opening in a lens that allows reflected light, bouncing off a subject, to enter the camera and be finally converted into electronic signals in the form of a picture.
-Aperture of the camera can be controlled using an electronic mechanism buried inside the camera’s menu.
+The aperture of the camera can be controlled using an electronic mechanism buried inside the camera’s menu.
 Some lenses also come with an aperture ring that allows you to manually adjust the aperture value.

 Working with Aperture Priority Mode